VIC.GOV.AU | Policy and Advisory Library

 Details

-The Victorian School Building Authority (VSBA) encourages schools to make independent financial decisions for construction works and services that are in the best interests of students and the school community.
-However, the VSBA must ensure that all school financial decisions are consistent with relevant policy, regulations and legislation.
+The Victorian School Building Authority (VSBA) encourages schools and school councils to make independent financial decisions for construction works or services that are in the best interests of students and the school community.
+However, the VSBA must ensure that all school and school council decisions to procure construction works are consistent and comply with relevant policy, regulations and legislation.

-Schools must complete the steps outlined below when purchasing public construction works or services valued at $50,000 (including GST) or less to ensure the Department fulfills its mandatory obligations under the Project Development and Construction Management Act 1994 (Vic)External Link (PDCMA) and the Ministerial Directions and Instructions for Public Construction Procurement.External Link
+Correctly executed procurement of public construction works or services valued between $5,000 and $150,000 (including GST) ensure the Department of Education fulfils its mandatory obligations under the Project Development and Construction Management Act 1994 (Vic)External Link (PDCMA) and the Ministerial Directions and Instructions for Public Construction ProcurementExternal Link .

-School councils have delegated authority to enter into construction procurement contracts for self-funded building works or improvements valued at $50,000 (including GST) or less.
-The school council, as nominated financial delegate, must also endorse the preferred tenderer recommendation before executing a contract.
+School councils have delegated authority to enter into construction procurement contracts for self-funded building works or improvements valued between $5,000 and $150,000 (including GST).

-Schools must obtain at least one supplier quote for contracts valued at $50,000 (including GST) or less.
-However, the VSBA recommends seeking multiple quotes wherever possible.
+• obtain at least one supplier quote for contracts valued between $5,000 and $75,000 (including GST).
+However, the VSBA recommends seeking multiple quotes wherever possible

 Instructions for both single and multi-quote procurements